10 Advanced Jump Rope Techniques for Your Workout

 Here’s another variation of the traditional jump, but this one has you moving around a bit (hence the name).
 For this technique, you’ll travel forward as far as the space in front of you permits before traveling back to the original spot.
 Here’s the challenge: during your travels forward and backward, you must preserve the traditional jump without losing form.
 Once you’ve mastered forward and back, add in ski jumps.
 This time, you’re going side to side instead of front and back.
 Beginning with the rope behind you and passing over your head, jump laterally to one side with both feet as the rope passes underneath you.
 When it comes around again, jump back to the original spot.
 The farther you jump, the harder the move.

-This is the only movement that doesn’t require you to actually jump over the rope.
+This is the only technique that doesn’t require you to actually jump over the rope.
 Instead, you’ll swing the rope to either side of your body.
 To complete the skill, move both your hands to one side of your body while swinging the rope so it passes on your side rather than under your feet.
 You can do this while jumping to keep your momentum.
 Side swings are an important skill to learn because they will form a great foundation for mastering more advanced jump rope skills and combinations.

 Keeping that same traditional stance and form in mind, begin with the rope behind you.
 As it passes over your head and toward your feet, kick one foot out like a mummy in the movies would walk.
 This added emphasis on your quads and calves is just the right amount of spice to add to any basic routine.